Yağ Cami: History

 Surp Hagop Church was built at the second half of 13th century as an Armenian Apostolic Church, after Armenian re-gaining of the city from the Byzantine Empire.
 Adana was ceded to the Mamluk Sultanate in 1359 and in the next decades, many Turkish families moved to the city.
-To practice their religious duties, the church was converted into a mosque in around 1380 by the Ramazanoğlu Bey Şihabeddin Ahmed and was re-named the Grand Mosque (tr=Ulu Camii).
+To practice their religious duties, the church was converted into a mosque in around 1501 by the Ramazanoğlu Bey Şihabeddin Ahmed and was renamed the Grand Mosque (tr=Ulu Camii).
 From early 16th century, the mosque was known as Eski mosque (Old mosque), after the construction of the larger Ulu Camii.
 The mosque was renovated in 1501 by Gıyâseddîn Halil Bey.
 Later, his son Piri Mehmet Paşa built its minaret in 1525 and its madrasah in 1558.
 From mid 19th century, the mosque became known with the current name, Yağ, which derived from Yağup; the Arabic version of the name Hagop.